crysalead/chaos-orm/docs/models.md

 ### <a name="schema"></a>Schema

-In the previous example you noticed that fields and relations have been defined using the `::_schema()` method.
+In the previous example you noticed that fields and relations have been defined using the `::_define()` method.
 More informations on [how to define a schema can by found here](schemas.md)

 Once done, you can retrieve the model's schema using `::schema()` or defined relations using `::relations()`: